javascript-tutorial/en.javascript.info/7-animation/2-css-animations/article.md

 [codetabs src="train-linear"]

-The CSS `transition` is based on that curve:
+The CSS `transition` is based on this curve:

 ```css
 .train {